ryansmcgee/seirsplus/examples/contactTracing/README.md

 <img src="seirplus_phi.png" width = "450">

 As we can see even with small contact tracing, there is approximately a 35% reduction in the number of deaths.
-Increased contact tracing levels, reduce the number of deaths further.
-Having contact tracing from the start of the epidemic, as compared to starting this intervention later, <I>seems</I> to provide benefits when it is more aggressive (higher ```phi```).
+Increased/faster contact tracing, reduces the number of deaths further.
+Having contact tracing from the start of the epidemic, as compared to starting this intervention later, <I>seems</I> to provide benefits when it is <I>faster</I> (higher ```phi```).

 We also examined the number of infected individuals during the period simulated across the different settings:

 <img src="seirplus_contact_tracing.png" width = "450">

-As it should be evident digital contact tracing significantly reduces the peak number of infected individuals during the epidemic, which might be indicutive of smaller strain to the health system.
+As it should be evident contact tracing significantly reduces the peak number of infected individuals during the epidemic, which might be indicutive of smaller strain to the health system.

 Of course, these simulations are rather <I>qualitative</I> in nature, and while they are good at identifying expected trends from an intervention, they might not be good at quantifying the exact level of these effects.
 Some additional things to examine here can be: